 Then, bake for 12-15 minutes until they are golden brown on the surface.
 Serve hot with your favorite dipping sauces!

 Complete this classic appetizer by making some quick homemade dipping sauces.
-Of course, you could use store-bought barbecue sauce, ranch dressing, blue cheese, and honey mustard for the crescent dogs.
+Of course, you could use store-bought barbecue sauce, spicy mustard, ranch dressing, blue cheese, cheese sauce, and honey mustard for the crescent dogs.

 You can even serve the pigs in blankets with plain ol’ ketchup and mustard!
 Use whatever you have.
 Also, try serving with Hot Honey for a unique, spicy-sweet variation.
 I also love this Smashburger fry sauce for dipping.

-- If you double or triple the recipe and use more than one can of crescents, remember to work in batches.
+- It’s best to keep the crescent dough cold for as long as possible.
+If you double or triple the recipe and use more than one can of crescents, remember to work in batches.
 The refrigerated dough must remain chilled; otherwise, it becomes difficult to work with.
 Make the first batch, then remove the second can from the fridge and go from there.

-- Leave about a ½ inch of space between the individual pigs in a blanket.
+- Whether you air fry or bake, leave about a ½-inch of space between the individual pigs in a blanket.
 They do puff and rise some.

 Variations & Substitutions

-Cheesy Pigs in a Blanket: Add cheese to this crowd-pleasing appetizer by wrapping a slice of cheese around the sausage before adding the dough.
+- Add some Cheese: Add cheese to this crowd-pleasing appetizer by wrapping a slice around the sausage before adding the dough.
 Use whatever cheese you’d like—American cheese, pepper jack, and mozzarella work great!

 Can you freeze unbaked Pigs in a Blanket?